 Wild Turkey Master’s Keep Decades (2017) – 104-proof, non-chill filtered KSBW – aged “ten to twenty years” – bottled by Wild Turkey Distilling Co., Lawrenceburg, KY – batch #0001, bottle #19968

 Tasted neat in a Glencairn after a few minutes rest …

 Color: rich amber

-Overall: This is a beautiful bourbon whiskey and I’m honestly quite smitten with it.
-It has much of what I love about both Master’s Keep 17-year and Russell’s Reserve Single Barrel in one uniquely flavorful and balanced profile.
-I really dig the fruity citrus notes – in particular the sweet/spicy orange, which reminds me of the Certs candies my dad would pass to me at church to keep me settled as a child.
-The oak intensity is near-perfect in my opinion, and there’s plenty of signature vanilla, toffee, and baking spice to keep it unmistakably Wild Turkey.
+Overall: This is a beautiful bourbon.
+I’m honestly quite smitten with it.
+It has much of what I love about both Master’s Keep Seventeen-Year and Russell’s Reserve Single Barrel in one uniquely flavorful and balanced profile.
+I especially like the fruity citrus notes – in particular the sweet/spicy orange, which reminds me of the Certs candies my dad would pass to me at church to keep me settled as a child.
+The oak intensity is near perfect in my opinion, and there’s plenty of signature vanilla, toffee, and baking spice to keep it unmistakably Wild Turkey.
 I’m also very pleased with the proof and absence of chill filtration.
-It’s rich, it’s bold, and it’s tasty.
+It’s rich, bold, and tasty.

 Rating: 4.5/5 🦃